Vladimir Volkov (footballer): Personal life

-Born in Belgrade, Volkov grew up in the urban municipality of New Belgrade.
-Growing up in the neighbourhood, he was friends with Pavle Ninkov and Ivan Čvorović, both of whom would also go on to become professional footballers.
+Born in Belgrade, Volkov was raised in the city's urban municipality of New Belgrade.
+Growing up, his neighbourhood friends included Pavle Ninkov and Ivan Čvorović, both of whom would also go on to become professional footballers.
 As a curiosity, each one of the three ended up representing different national teams.

 Volkov's paternal great-grandparents migrated from Russia to Serbia in 1917.
 Besides his native Serbian, he also speaks English, Portuguese, and Russian.

 Throughout the latter part of the 2000s, Volkov was in a relationship with Serbian fitness instructor and media personality Ana Marija Žujović.

 As of 2017, he began dating Serbian singer Sandra Afrika.
 The two dated on-and-off over the following five years—including a period during which Volkov maintained a parallel relationship, with singer Ivana Boom Nikolić from the Serbian girl band Hurricane, an infidelity that Afrika reportedly discovered and eventually broke up with Volkov for good.